webpack/webpack.js.org/src/content/api/loaders.md

 Logging API is available since the release of webpack 4.37.
 When `logging` is enabled in [`stats configuration`](/configuration/stats/#stats) and/or when [`infrastructure logging`](/configuration/other-options/#infrastructurelogging) is enabled, loaders may log messages which will be printed out in the respective logger format (stats, infrastructure).

 - Loaders should prefer to use `this.getLogger()` for logging which is a shortcut to `compilation.getLogger()` with loader path and processed file.
 This kind of logging is stored to the Stats and formatted accordingly.
-It can be filtered and exported by the user.
+It can be filtered and exported by the webpack user.
 - Loaders may use `this.getLogger('name')` to get an independent logger with a child name.
 Loader path and processed file is still added.
 - Loaders may use special fallback logic for detecting logging support `this.getLogger() ? this.getLogger() : console` to provide a fallback when an older webpack version is used which does not support `getLogger` method.